SpektraSystems/NetAppAzureQuickstart/README.md

 ## Solution Overview

-This Quick Start reference deployment guide provides step-by-step instructions for deploying an environment with NetApp ONTAP Cloud and Microsoft SQL Server on Azure.
+This Quick Start template deploys an environment with NetApp ONTAP Cloud and Microsoft SQL Server on Azure.
 NetApp data storage systems are used by enterprises that require complete control, efficiency, durability, and resiliency of their data.
 NetApp ONTAP Cloud is a software-only version of Data ONTAP, which is the data management operating system from NetApp that is used on physical NetApp storage appliances.
 The features of ONTAP Cloud include: